 It’s hard to imagine modern life without a microwave.
 Although the technology has been around for a long time, not all microwave ovens are created equal.
 Today, there are more than 400 microwave models sold under dozens of different brand names.
 Furthermore, marketing jargon makes it difficult to choose the best microwave amongst a vast array of options.
 The good news is that modern products are packed with nifty features.
 Picture this: an Alexa-enabled microwave that monitors how many bags of popcorn you’ve cooked and automatically orders more from Amazon!

-In this article, we’ll break down everything you need to know about microwave ovens - from choosing the right style and design, to understanding Watts to sensors, and even installation pitfalls to lookout for.
+In this article, we’ll break down everything you need to know about microwave ovens - from choosing the right style and design, to understanding Watts and sensors, and even installation pitfalls to lookout for.
 We’ll also share our 8 best microwave picks for 2020.

 What Are the Types of Microwaves?

 Just like the name suggests, countertop microwaves are designed to be placed on the counter.
 This is the simplest and most popular type of microwave on the market.
-You can find best countertop microwaves at a variety of sizes and affordable price points.
+You can find the best countertop microwaves at a variety of sizes and affordable price points.

 The one disadvantage of countertop microwave ovens is that they take up precious counter space.
 To work around this, some countertop models now come with trim kits that make it possible to install them in cabinets for a built-in look that frees up your countertop surface.